gazebosim/gz-gui/Migration.md

 * The environment variable `IGN_GUI_PLUGIN_PATH` is deprecated.
 Use `GZ_GUI_PLUGIN_PATH` instead.
 * The `ignition` namespace is deprecated and will be removed in future versions.
 Use `gz` instead.

+* Header files under `ignition/...` are deprecated and will be removed in future versions.
+  Use `gz/...` instead.

 ## Ignition GUI 6.2 to 6.3

 * New QML dependencies, only needed for the NavSatMap plugin: `qml-module-qtlocation`, `qml-module-qtpositioning`